10 minutes needed to sign up

 This cookies policy, together with AlphaSportsBetting Terms and Conditions and privacy statement, sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.

 Cookies are text files containing a small amount of information that is downloaded to your device when you visit a website.
 They are generally used by most websites to improve your online experience and to ensure that relevant content and functions are delivered and used more effectively.
 Cookies perform a variety functions.

 For example, some cookies are downloaded to your device temporarily for the period that you browse a particular website; these cookies might allow you to navigate between pages more efficiently or enable websites to remember the preferences you select.
 Other cookies can be used to help websites remember you as a returning visitor or ensure the online adverts you receive are more relevant to your specific needs and interests

-Yes, this website uses Google Analytics to help Analyse how users use the site.
-The tool uses “cookies,” to collect information and visitor behavior information.
+Yes, this website uses Google Analytics to help analyse how users use the site.
+The tool uses “cookies,” to collect information and visitor behaviour information.

 Set out below is an indicative list of the types of cookies we may use: